 Plan to pay 30-60 dirhams for a scarf.

 Mint tea is a wonderful, soothing traditional drink in Morocco!
-You will be offered mint tea at restaurants and when you arrive at your riad or camp in the desert.
+You will be offered mint tea at restaurants and when you arrive at your riad.
 When you are brought your tea, your server will pour you a glass at the table, lifting the teapot very high to create a tall arc of tea down into your glass.